KyleKing/My-Programming-Sketchbook/Recipes/README.md

 (Or 400°F - 20 minutes total / flip around 14 minutes)

-Serve on rice, as a sandwich, etc. Leftovers are easy to add to a pasta tomato sauce
+Serve on rice, as a sandwich, etc. Leftovers are easy to add to pasta in tomato sauce

 ## Easy Rice and Vegetables